 Member - NICU Parent Advisory Council at Cape Fear Valley Hospital

 I'm a Fayetteville native with a Bachelor of Science in Biochemistry from NCSU.
-My husband was my high school sweetheart, and we have 2 beautiful daughters together, with a third on the way.
+My husband was my high school sweetheart, and we have 3 sassy and spunky daughters together.

 My first daughter, Aubrey, was born at 34 weeks and spent 11 days in the NICU.
 Breastfeeding was certainly not easy at first by any means, but we knew it was best so we pressed on.
 Aubrey successfully nursed for 22 months and weaned when I was 6 weeks pregnant with my second.